The bedtime story principle – how to create great marketing content that your audience wants to read

 You need to focus on what your audience want to engage with them

-I’m just glad that none of my audience are interested in fairy princesses!
+I’m just glad that none of my business audience are interested in fairy princesses!

 P.S.
 What are the right messages to send out in content marketing?
 Find out how other print companies are managing this successfully by signing up to the Profitable Print Relationships newsletter right now.
 And you’ll get a free copy of “Ten Common Print Selling Errors and What To Do About Them”.